Code-Institute-Submissions/ms1-waterstationsireland/README.md

 - #### Gallery Page
     - A full *Gallery Page* which allows users to see a range of images of the different options of Water Stations available, including images of where these stations are currently installed.
 Again, this would be a benefit to potential customers allowing them to see a full range of products on offer.
+The company does not, at this time, have sufficient images of the products to create such a gallery.

+- #### Contact Form
+    - Have the entered form data submitted and generated into an email that will be sent to the company.
+    - Add a CAPTCHA to the contact form to protect the company from spam.

 - #### *Terms* and *Privacy Policy*
     - The company has not yet finalised the documentation for their *Terms* and *Privacy Policy*.
 At a later date they will be accessed on the website via links in the footer.
 In this release, these links are empty and, if clicked, will keep the user on the current page.

+- #### GDPR Compliancy
+    - Implement various features required for the website to fully comply with EU data-protection laws, including but not limited to, adding a cookie notice and adding a checkbox in the contact form that must be ticked by the user to confirm they accept the *Terms*.

 ---